gfarhani/Posture_classification_Dynamic_chairs/README.md

-# Codes for the paper:

-Implementing Machine Learning Algorithms to Classify Postures and Forecast Motions When Using a Dynamic Chair
+# Implementing Machine Learning Algorithms to Classify Postures and Forecast Motions When Using a Dynamic Chair

 Many modern jobs require long periods of sitting on a chair that may result in serious health complications.
 Dynamic chairs are proposed as alternatives to the traditional sitting chairs;